How to Pray According to the Bible: A Beginner’s Guide

 “Likewise the Spirit helps us in our weakness.
 For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groanings too deep for words.”– Romans 8:26 (ESV)

-If you’ve ever sat down to pray and felt like you didn’t know where to begin, take comfort in this: the Spirit of God is already praying on your behalf.
+If you’ve ever struggled with finding words in prayer, take comfort in this: the Spirit of God is already praying on your behalf.
 Your job isn’t to be eloquent.
 Your job is to show up.

 The Lord’s Prayer: Jesus’ Model for How to Pray

 When the disciples asked Jesus to teach them how to pray, He didn’t give them a theology lecture.
 He gave them a prayer — simple, structured, and profound.
-What He gave them has shaped Christian prayer for two thousand years, and it’s found in the Sermon on the Mount:
+What He gave them has shaped Christian prayer for two thousand years, and it’s found in the Sermon on the Mount, including verses about prayer and faith:

 “Pray then like this: ‘Our Father in heaven, hallowed be your name.
 Your kingdom come, your will be done, on earth as it is in heaven.
 Give us this day our daily bread, and forgive us our debts, as we also have forgiven our debtors.
 And lead us not into temptation, but deliver us from evil.’”– Matthew 6:9-13 (ESV)

-Jesus wasn’t saying these are the only words you should ever pray.
-He was giving us a pattern — a framework we can follow every time we come before God.
-Let’s break it down piece by piece.
+Jesus was giving us a pattern—a framework we can follow every time we come before God.

 “Our Father in Heaven” — Start with Relationship

 Prayer begins with remembering who you’re talking to.
-Not a distant deity, not an angry judge — a Father.
+He is a Father, not a distant deity or an angry judge.
 Jesus chose the most intimate, relational word He could.
 When you pray, you come as a beloved child approaching a good Dad who delights in hearing from you.

 “Hallowed Be Your Name” — Honor God First

 Before asking for anything, pause to worship.
 Acknowledge who God is — holy, powerful, faithful, merciful.
-This isn’t about flattering God; it’s about reorienting your heart.
+This is about reorienting your heart, not just flattering God.
 When you begin by fixing your eyes on who God is, your problems don’t disappear — but they find their proper place.

 “Your Kingdom Come, Your Will Be Done” — Surrender Your Agenda